What is Stability Testing?

 - The maximum allowed load is applied to the system both internally and externally, to determine the breaking point.

-- Stability testing needs a proper test environment with required tools and structured approach for high effectiveness.
+- Stability testing needs a proper test environment with the required tools and structured approach for high effectiveness.

 - If the system crashes while testing, then the time it takes to recover from the crash also determines the performance to handle negative scenarios.